Hormonal imbalance symptoms range from unexplained weight changes to persistent fatigue. Here’s what to look out for and how to find relief.

 >>RELATED: When Does Menopause Start?
 Age, Symptoms, and Tests

-Hormonal imbalance symptoms
+6 Hormonal imbalance symptoms

-1. Unexplained weight changes.
+1. Unexplained Weight Changes

-3. Mood changes and irritability
+3. Mood Changes and Unexplained Irritability

-5. Skin and hair changes
+5. Skin and Hair Changes

 Your skin and hair are surprisingly responsive to hormonal shifts.
 You may notice:

-- Dry, thinning hair or unexpected hair loss
+- Dry, brittle, or thinning hair

-- Skin tags or darkened patches of skin
+- Skin tags or darkened patches of skin (hyperpigmentation)

 How to know if you have a hormonal imbalance